 Even such seemingly innocent substances as denture adhesives have made headlines for the roles they are playing in causing neurological symptoms.
 Users of denture creams that contain zinc have reported numbness, pain, and muscle weakness, among other signs of possible poisoning.
 Continued exposure can pose the risk of lasting neurological damage, such as the development of the painful condition neuropathy.
 With an estimated 30-million-plus U.S. residents wearing dentures, the potential for serious health consequences arising from denture creams is widespread.

-If you or someone you care about has suffered an injury or serious adverse health effects because of prescription or over-the-counter medications, or because they’ve used defective medical equipment or devices, contact the Law Offices of Jeffrey S. Glassman for advice.
+If you or someone you care about has suffered an injury or serious adverse health effects because of prescription or over-the-counter medications, or because they’ve used defective medical equipment or devices, contact Jeffrey Glassman Injury Lawyer for advice.
 You could be entitled to receive compensation, but fast action can be vital to ensuring that your legal rights are protected.
 Call our offices today at (617) 777-7777 to request a free consultation to discuss your situation.